projf/isle/boards/verilator/README.md

 To enable full screen display, set `FULLSCREEN` to true in the main C++ file for that chapter, e.g. `boards/verilator/main_ch02.cpp`.

 Many chapters have parameters you can edit in the matching top module.
 For example, in `top_ch02.v` you can choose the bitmap and palette to load.

+Each chapter top module uses an instance of the common chapter design from [hardware/book](../../hardware/book/).
+There is also a top-level C++ main file for each design.

 ### Unknown Verilator Lint Message Code